On eigenvalues of a high-dimensional spatial-sign covariance matrix: High-dimensional theory for eigenvalues of a sample SSCM

 and covariance function

 where

 The contours $\mathcal C_1$ and $\mathcal C_2$ are non-overlapping, closed, counter-clockwise orientated in the complex plane and enclosing the interval $I_c$. \end{theorem}

-\begin{remark} Theorem \ref{clt} approximates the distribution of $\Y_n$ by that of a Gaussian vector $\bxi_n$.
-This approximating vector $\bxi_n$ may not converge in distribution, that is, the parameters $(H_p, \zeta_p, h_p(z), g_p(z,\tilde z))$ which determine its mean and covariance functions may not have a limit as $(p, n)\to \infty$.
-In contrast, such limits for the parameters are assumed in the CLTs for linear spectral statistics of large sample covariance matrices developed in \cite{PZ08} and in \cite{Z15}.
-In addition, the convergence of $c_n$ in Assumption (a) can be weaken to $0 < \liminf c_n \le \limsup c_n <\infty$. \end{remark} \begin{remark} The mean drift $\kappa(z)$ comes from the substitution of the sample spatial median $\hat\bmu$ for the location vector $\bmu$ in \eqref{eds}, that is, the difference between $\B_n$ and $\B_n^0$ in \eqref{bn0}.
-Precisely, as will be shown in the first step of the proof (in Section \ref{clt-mn}),
+\begin{remark} Theorem \ref{clt} approximates the distribution of $\Y_n$ by that of a Gaussian random vector $\bxi_n$.
+However, this approximating vector $\bxi_n$ may not converge in distribution, that is, the sequence of $\{\big( \zeta_p, h_p(z), g_p(z,\tilde z)\big)\}$ which determines the mean and covariance functions of $\bxi_n$ may not have a limit as $(p, n)\to \infty$.
+In addition, the convergence of $H_p$ in Assumption (b) is not required and the convergence of $c_n$ in Assumption (a) can be weaken to $0 < \liminf c_n \le \limsup c_n <\infty$.
+The proof of this theorem is presented in Section \ref{sec:proofs}. \end{remark}

-This is also the only place where the substitution plays a role.
-Hence, when $\bmu$ is known and $\B_n^0$ is applied, results in Theorem \ref{clt} still hold by setting $\kappa(z)=0$.
-On the other hand, under the independent components model \eqref{linear-trans} ($r_w=1$), the sample spatial median is asymptotically equivalent to the sample mean $\bar{\bx}=\sum_{j=1}^n\bx_j/n$ in the sense that $||\hat\bmu-\bar{\bx}||=o_{a.s}(1)$.
-Beyond this, by setting $r_w=1$, one may also have